Muv-Luv: Other

 Aside from the visual novels, several other styles of games based on Muv-Luv have been released over the years.
-The browser game Muv-Luv Alternative: Next Answer launched in February, 2015, and remained in operation for about a year.
-Muv-Luv Alternative: Strike Frontier, available initially as a browser game and later for iOS and Android, launched in September, 2016, and shut down in July, 2018.
-In October, 2019, âge showed a demo of Project Mikhail (working title), a new TSF-focused action game, to be released for Steam, iOS, and Android in 2021, and available in Japanese, English, and Chinese.
-Immortals: Muv-Luv Alternative, a free-to-play mobile action RPG developed by aNCHOR, was released in Japan on March 17, 2022 for both Android and iOS.
+The browser game Muv-Luv Alternative: Next Answer launched in February 2015, and remained in operation for about a year.
+Muv-Luv Alternative: Strike Frontier, available initially as a browser game and later for iOS and Android, launched in September 2016, and shut down in July 2018.
+In October 2019, âge showed a demo of Project Mikhail: A Muv-luv War Story, a TSF-focused action game, released for Steam, iOS, and Android in October 2021, and available in Japanese, English, and Chinese.

+Immortals: Muv-Luv Alternative, a free-to-play mobile action RPG developed by aNCHOR, was released in Japan on March 17, 2022, for both Android and iOS.
 Set in an alternative universe of Muv-Luv Alternative, the player plays as the director of the Immortals Private Military Company and leads a team of TSF mercenary pilots to battle the Beta.
 While the game has original characters, many of the characters from the Muv Luv franchise are also available to recruit which includes those from Muv Luv Alternative, Total Eclipse, Euro Front and Schwarzesmarken.
+Immortals was shut down approximately four hours after it was released due to an exploit, and was re-released on July 11, 2023 under the name Muv-Luv Dimensions.